Combined detection of supernova neutrino signals: Pre-supernova neutrino detection

 The accuracy and performance of the shape analysis method depends on the knowledge of the background and signal rates.
 Since the actual signal is not known in advance, we study the uncertainty of the method by calculating the sensitivity reaches for various signal models and compare them to the counting analysis.
 Figure~\ref{fig:reaches_for_various_models} shows that while the maximal reach is always obtained when the expected signal and the received signal coincide, other models still show better reach than the counting analysis.
 This reflects the fact that even a wrong signal model describes the presupernova signal better than a constant rate in a given time window (as in the counting analysis).

 Table \ref{tab:presn_results} presents quantitative metrics of the expected reach, prediction time and significance using various analysis methods for the detection modes in considered detectors and their combinations.
-For the shape analyses in this table the expected signal shape was taken from the Odr15 NH model, and the performance was calculated for all three presupernova models and neutrino mass hierarchy cases.
+The performance was calculated for all above-mentioned presupernova models and neutrino mass hierarchies using the Odrzywolek NH model as the expected signal in SA.
 Distance and time in this table correspond to the \unit[50]{\%} efficiency detection reach (in contrast to \unit[90]{\%} in figures~\ref{fig:2d_combine_reaches},~\ref{fig:reaches_for_various_models}).